Emiliano Zapata, Tlaxcala

-Emiliano Zapata Municipality is a municipality in Tlaxcala in south-eastern Mexico.
+Emiliano Zapata is a town and its surrounding municipality in the Mexican state of Tlaxcala.
 As of the 2010 census, the municipality had a total population of 4,146 inhabitants.
-Its municipal seat, also called Emiliano Zapata, had a population of 2,843 inhabitants.
+The town of Emiliano Zapata had a population of 2,843 inhabitants.
 The town stands at an official elevation of 2,884 meters (9,462 ft.), the highest of any municipal seat in Mexico.